-There are 9 LEDs on the controller, grouped as 3 and as 6.
-Each group is a series of red, yellow, and green.
+There are 7 LEDs on the controller, a red-yellow-green group, a red-yellow group, and a group of 2 green LEDs.
 See Figure 3.1 to identify LED placement on the Controller board.

 The entire test takes about 30 seconds to complete.
-While self-test is being performed, both red LEDs will be lit.
+While selftest is being performed, both red LEDs will be lit.
 If self-test is successful, all LEDs go out.